The Boardroom Reckoning

 Lift-and-Shift Migrations: Rebuilding technical debt in new environments, without addressing underlying complexity.

-Boards are losing patience with these patterns, and they’re now questioning why the conventional approaches keep failing.
+Boards are losing patience with these patterns.
+The question isn’t whether modernization is important — it’s why the same approaches keep failing.

 The Shift to Modernization 3.0